-\textbf{The role of centroids in prediction:} To verify the role of using multiple centroids when making decisions, we present $t$-SNE visualization (Figure \ref{fig:our_vs_cope}) of the feature space of a setting on CIFAR10.
-Figures \ref{fig:our_vs_cope}a and \ref{fig:our_vs_cope}b illustrate our approach when using multiple centroids and only 1 centroid when predicting.
-We can see that, in the real scenario, the features of the classes are usually distributed with multi-modality.
-Therefore, using more centroids helps to characterize more accurately multi-modal distributions, thus generally giving better prediction than using only 1 centroid.
+\textbf{The role of centroids in prediction:} To verify the role of using multiple centroids when making decisions, we present $t$-SNE visualization of the latent space on CIFAR10 (Figure \ref{fig:our_vs_cope}), and MNIST (Figure \ref{fig:ot-gmm}).
+Figures \ref{fig:our_vs_cope}a, \ref{fig:our_vs_cope}b, and Figure \ref{fig:ot-gmm} illustrate the effectiveness of our approach when using multiple centroids and only one centroid when predicting.
+We can see that, in the practical scenario, the features of the classes are usually distributed with multi-modality.
+Therefore, using adaptive multiple-centroids like ours helps to incrementally characterize that kind of distribution more accurately, thus generally giving better predictions than using only one centroid.

-Furthermore, Figure \ref{fig:our_vs_cope}c illustrates the corresponding results on latent space using CoPE where the features of different classes are not well separated and each class has only one centroid for prediction.
-When comparing \ref{fig:our_vs_cope}c with \ref{fig:our_vs_cope}a and \ref{fig:our_vs_cope}b, we again emphasize the effectiveness of our framework in improving the quality of representation learning via dynamic preservation, along with making decisions based on multiple centroids produced by OT-MM.